diffix/reference/docs/misc.md

 Case 5:

-- (This represents the case where B is a subset of A. In other words, whenever A is true, B is also true.)
+- (This represents the case where the rows matching B are a subset of the rows matching A. In other words, whenever A is true, B is also true.)
 - This similar to Case 4, with the exception that there is nothing to flip for C3.
 This means we include (flip) the rows associated with `C1` and consider neither `A` nor `B` for dynamic noise layer seeding.